alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 In a simple environment like tic-tac-toe we can easily modify the state representation to collapse symmetries and avoid this issue.
 However, in general, permutation invariance is not always an easy property to engineer.
 This is where GNNs can be very useful, as permutation invariance is an intrinsic property of the network, inherently collapsing equivalent state representations for free.

+### Action Spaces

+- imagine navigating in a map, there are up to n doors in each room so you make that the action space (pad it for rooms with less doors)
+  - on a new map if there are n+1 doors the policy does not work, matrix is the wrong shape, have to retrain the policy entirely
+  - this has led to popularity of grid worlds where actions have a fixed shape
+  - we could instead use the neighbours as possible actions (GNN)

+### Size Generalisation
+- traditional network on adjacency matrix means imposing max size, what if one more node gets added? broken
+- in a graph structure the number of nodes is fully flexible
+- Can achieve generalisation through tricks like padding or breaking up the space, partial observability
+  - Example and how it breaks

 ## Reinforcement Learning with Graph Neural Networks